Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Experiment Methods

+Finally, $H(\pi)$ denotes the entropy of the action distribution that encourages continued exploration during first-stage training.
+Loss weights are $w_{\mathrm{sm}} = 0.25$ and $w_{\mathrm{ac}} = 0.5$, and the entropy coefficient $w_{H}$ is adapted online toward a target entropy of $0.60 \log |\mathcal{A}|$, bounded to $[0.002, 0.05]$ with initial value $0.01$.
+The actor term is gated on only after a 12{,}000-step warmup, allowing the predictive backbone and $g$-dynamics to stabilize before actor-side optimization is introduced.
+Optimization uses \texttt{Adam} (learning rate $3\times10^{-4}$, gradient-norm clipping at $1.0$) for 36{,}000 online steps in 240-step episodes.

-In the second stage, first-stage checkpoints were loaded as a frozen behavioral backbone.
-The encoder base MLP, proprioception encoder, state head, policy network, and observation decoder were fixed, while a salience-gating extension replaced the world-latent update with the self-modulating formulation in Eqs.~\ref{eq4}--\ref{eq5}.
-Only the FiLM gate and global latent module (GRU + AlphaNet) remained trainable.
-The adaptive update used a bounded plasticity rate $\alpha_t \in [0.03, 0.30]$ with a 6D error-feedback vector, optimized with \texttt{Adam} ($3\times10^{-4}$).
-Because the goal was to track changes in $g$, training and evaluation were conducted simultaneously in this stage.
+\paragraph{Stage 2: perspective-driven feedback.} In the second stage, first-stage checkpoints are loaded as a frozen behavioral backbone: the encoder base MLP, action-trace encoder, state head, policy, and observation decoder are all fixed (see Table~\ref{tab:notation}).
+The perspective update is replaced by the self-modulating formulation of Eqs.~\ref{eq4}--\ref{eq5}, and only the FiLM gate and the perspective-latent module (GRU and AlphaNet) remain trainable.
+The training signal in this stage is the one-step prediction error $\mathcal{L}_{\mathrm{pred}}$ alone; no actor, entropy, or smoothness terms are applied, so all second-stage learning is driven by predictive coherence under the frozen behavioral backbone.

+The adaptive rate is bounded to $\alpha_t \in [0.03, 0.30]$.
+The error-feedback vector $e_t \in \mathbb{R}^{6}$ supplied to AlphaNet is defined in terms of the one-step prediction error $\epsilon_t$ and its short- and long-run exponential moving averages.
+Optimization again uses \texttt{Adam} ($3\times10^{-4}$, clipping at $1.0$) over 150 episodes of 300 steps each (episodes are longer than in stage one to accommodate the scheduled perturbation windows).
+Because the goal is to track the evolution of $g$, training and evaluation are conducted simultaneously in this stage, and $g$ is carried across episode boundaries within each run.